AP govt's plan to introduce Guaranteed Pension Scheme opposed by protesting employees | Education

 Some teachers and the teachers' union leaders who reached Vijayawada were arrested upon entering the city.

-The police deployed heavy security in Vijayawada city and adjoining Tadepalli municipality.
+The police deployed OCTOPUS, the state's counter-terror operations wing, to clamp down on protesters even as Vijayawada city and adjoining Tadepalli municipality saw heavy security force.

 Police put up barbed wire fences on main roads in Vijayawada and Tadepalli, leading to the residence of the Chief Minister.